Use Tableau Bridge to Expand Data Freshness Options

 For WDC connections that you access through the data provider’s website (using OAuth), see the next section.

-For cloud data, setting up schedules on Tableau Online might be a better (or the only) choice.
+For cloud data, setting up schedules directly on Tableau Online is almost always a better (or the only) choice.
 For some web data connector data sources, scheduling refreshes is not an option.